manolo4000/java-assignment/README.md

 ]
 ```

-And Finally you will get an email where it says the all the reasons why the booking failed.
+And Finally you will get an email where it says all the reasons why the booking failed.

 <img width="1339" alt="Booking-errors" src="https://user-images.githubusercontent.com/43767110/130324981-b4182ecd-bae0-4073-8923-bfd115e0ed07.png">